ahlstromcj/seq66/README.md

         *   Issue #61: Rearranged console output to show the app name, in color.
         *   Issue #63: Initial work on rotating numbering of patterns, sets, and mutes, so that numbers vary faster by column than by row.
+        *   Issue #64: Fix a bug in optional GUI, testing with Agordejo (NSM).
         *   Added textfix.qss as an example of making disabled text easier to read.
         *   Improved the saving/restoring of Edit / Preferences.
 Added option